Let me be honest with you, growing up, gym and fitness weren’t for me.

 I completed the marathon in 4hrs 45mins, I achieved my dream and I was happy to put away my running shoes.

-Fast forward a couple of months, I get an email from CFtrust regarding the New York marathon, I thought yeah I miss running, so I applied and I was offered a place.
+Fast forward a couple of months, I get an email from CFtrust regarding the New York marathon, so I applied and I was offered a place.

-This time I wanted to take it more seriously so I stepped up my training, March 2008 I entered Hastings Half Marathon.
+This time I wanted to take it more seriously so I stepped up my training, on March 16th 2008 I participated in the Hastings Half Marathon.

-I don’t remember running that day, the next thing I know is I’m waking up in hospital in a world of confusion.
+I don’t remember running that day, the next thing I know is that I’m waking up from an induced coma.

 The following couple of years were tough, cardiologist/ doctors wouldn’t give me any clear answers on what I could do for fitness, I was too scared to run.